CommonAccord/Cmacc-Org/Doc/S/ContractDrafting.md

 When using a defined term, it is common but not universal practice to use Initial Capitals for the Defined Term.
 There is a hesitation to capitalize verbs as oppose to Nouns.
 Of course, ambiguities can arise when the defined term is at the beginning of a sentence or when one defined term is immediately followed by another.

+We propose a convention for defined terms.
+All defined terms must be "parameterized", with initial caps, leading underscore and with spaces as underscores.
+Hence {_Authorized_Representative}, anywhere in the text that the defined term is used.
+We also suggest a format for the definition.
+A defined term shall be in the format:

+Def.Authorized_Representative.sec="{_Authorized_Representative}" means ....

+The third piece is the defined term parameter.
+It should be a link to the definitions.
+Hence:

+_Authorized_Representative=&lt; a  href="Def.Authorized_Representative.sec">Authorized Representative&lt;a>

+Each defined term will appear as a link to the definition, wherever it is in the agreement.

 Collaboration: